Bild

 16 September - 1600 CEST

-Ana Paula Pellegrino: Bars, Not Barriers: The Persistence of Support for Criminal Group Candidates
+Ana Paula Pellegrino: The Persistent Electoral Power of Criminal Groups

 Raed Aldulaimi: Possible Reconciliation, Challenging Reintegration: Post-IS Iraq